techscapades/change-raspberrypi-hostname-from-file-no-reboot/README.md

 6. if you have services you want to access from your_hostname.local, put systemctl restart avahi-daemon before exit 0 in the script and you'll have to wait a while before changes take place.
    I have uploaded the script for it already.
+You can append additional services that need to be reloaded with systemctl as well

 # NOTES: